CLI Config - Build your python configurations with flexibility and simplicity.

 End-build processing.

-Function applied to the flat config to modify it at the end of
+60 Function applied to the flat config to modify it before

 Pre-save processing.